KishanMistri/kishan-mistri.netlify.app/content/home/slider.md

+---
 widget: slider  # Use the Slider widget as this page section
-weight: 1  # Position of this section on the page
+weight: 10  # Position of this section on the page
 active: true  # Publish this section?
 headless: true  # This file represents a page section.

 design:
   # Slide height is automatic unless you force a specific height (e.g. '400px')
-  slide_height: ''
+  slide_height: '250px'
   is_fullscreen: true
   # Automatically transition through slides?
-  loop: false
+  loop: true
   # Duration of transition between slides (in ms)
   interval: 2000

 content:
   slides:
-    - title: 👋 Welcome to the group
+    - title: 👋 Hey.
+This site is under maintainance.!
-      content: Take a look at what we're working on...
+      content: Take a look at what I am working on...
       align: center
       background:
         position: right